doctormemes/p10k-promptconfig/README.md

 **FILE LOCATION**

-Unless you have $ZDOTDIR set and are using a custom directory for your Zsh dotfiles, place the theme file inside your user's home directory.
+Unless you have $ZDOTDIR set and are using a custom directory for your Zsh dotfiles, place your .<theme_name>.zsh theme file inside your user's home directory.
 If $ZDOTDIR is set, place it in the directory found in $ZDOTDIR.

 **DEFINE THE P10K_PROMPT VARIABLE IN .zshrc:**